 Whether it’s because you’re a frequent world traveler, have friends or family who live in another country, or maybe you do business overseas, at some point in your life it’s possible you’ll need to make an international wire transfer.
-And money is a sticky subject for a lot of people - if they don’t receive it on time, you’re probably going to hear about it.
-How long does it actually take to send money abroad with an international wire transfer?
-Unfortunately, there’s no one, simple answer to that question.
-But this guide should give you a good idea of what to expect for a timeline when you make your first international wire transfer.
+But, as it’s difficult to find a clear answer on this, you’d want to know first that long does it actually take to send money abroad with an international wire transfer.

-How long it will take the bank to process and send out your transfer again depends on the bank and its specific policies.
-Generally, wire transfers will only be processed on business days if they are requested before the bank’s cut off time.
+So, how long it will take the bank to process and send out your transfer again depends on the bank and its specific policies as bank wire transfers will only be processed on business days if they are requested before the bank’s cut off time.
 Those cut off times will vary but, below, you can find the international wire cutoff times for some of the most popular US banks.

 |Bank||International wire cutoff times|